GoldRenard/DMOAdvancedLauncher/readme.md

+# Launcher is outdated and not compatible with newest versions of DMO.
+This project has been discontinued and not supported anymore, sorry.

 ## DMO Advanced Launcher

 Hello!
 We would like to present to you the custom Digimon Masters Online\* launcher.
 We invested all our effort and soul into its creation.
 It doesn't look like a default launcher.
 It is: beautiful, comfortable, functional.